Routine use cases

 Keep the claim narrow

 Use Orena for routine organization, not clinical judgment.
-For "What to do when pre-makeup prep changes your routine plan", stay inside habit design, timing, comfort, and gentle practice context.
+For "Routine adjustment: pre makeup prep", stay inside habit design, timing, comfort, and gentle practice context.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources